It will first be important to observe the larger context in which this puzzling text is found.

-The thrust of the first half of the passage, therefore, seems to be this: Some men’s sins are so evident (open, unconcealed, obvious), that their possible appointment to a leadership role may be dismissed immediately.
-In such a situation, “judgment” (opinion, determination) can be made early-on; the issue, then, will not have to be dealt with in a more open forum later.
+The thrust of the first half of the passage, therefore, seems to be this.
+Some men’s sins are so evident (open, unconcealed, obvious), that their possible appointment to a leadership role may be dismissed immediately.
+In such a situation, judgment (opinion, determination) can be made early-on.
+The decision is easy and will not have to be dealt with in a more open forum later.
 There is no need to proceed further in the case of well-known transgressors.

 On the other hand, others may have problems that are not so apparent initially.
 A man may be appointed to an important role, only to have his serious character flaws revealed at a later time.

 Therefore, be deliberate and cautious in the appointments made for leadership roles in the church.